Museum of Contemporary Art of Barcelona

-To begin with, American arquitect Richard Meier was invited to design the MACBA building in 1986, when the MACBA foundation was created.
+MACBA was built in 1986, when American arquitect Richard Meier was invited to design the now iconic building, when the MACBA foundation was created.

 Concerning the design, Meier continued his trademark of pristine white structures, making a big contrast against the old buildings surrounding the square, whose renovation was also part of the project.

-In a short amount of time, it has become a symbol of the neighborhood.
-Nowadays, it’s a popular meeting spot and one of the most biggest places for skating in Barcelona.
+In a short amount of time, it has become a symbol of the Raval neighborhood.
+Nowadays, it’s a popular meeting spot and one of the best places for skating in Barcelona.

 The proximity of MACBA with the CCCB (Barcelona Contemporary Culture Center), has made the area the most culturally enriched of the Raval.

-Fortunately, if you want to save money, you might be interested in getting the Barcelona Card, that offers free access to the museum.
+If you want to save money, you might be interested in getting the Barcelona Pass, that offers free access to the museum.